Visit the institution website for COVID‑19 updates

-- a good undergraduate degree at Honours level, or equivalent, as well as the following:
+Applicants should have a good undergraduate degree at Honours level, or equivalent, as well as the following:

-- Successful completion of an accredited Foundation & Intermediate Level Training or equivalent
+- Successful completion of an accredited Foundation and Intermediate Level Training or equivalent

-- Four years experience working in/closely with mental health and/or social welfare settings, a minimum two years of which should be post-qualifying;
+- Four years experience working in/closely with mental health and/or social welfare settings, a minimum two years of which should be post-qualifying

 Months of entry

 Critical and reflective examination of systemic theory is at the heart of this course, and you will also focus on the application of a systemic framework to practice and research.

 You study different approaches to therapeutic work across a range of subjects and client groups, including adult mental health, individuals, couples, children and families.

 You will also sharpen your own critical responses to discourses relating to power, difference and diversity, and develop the skills needed to address issues of discrimination.